 Q: Can I appeal the College’s exemption decision?

 A: There will be no appeal of decisions made by the College regarding exemptions.

 Q: What do I do if I have been vaccinated but I misplaced my vaccine card?

 A: Contact the healthcare provider or county health department where your vaccine was administered.

-Q: Why is the College requiring a COVID-19 vaccination for all on-campus students, faculty, and staff?
+Q: Why is the College requiring up-to-date COVID-19 vaccination for all on-campus students, faculty, and staff?

 A: Vaccination against COVID has been shown to be highly effective at preventing moderate to severe illness, hospitalization, and death.
 Vaccination also significantly decreases infection rates and transmission.
 It is the most effective intervention that will push COVID-19 infection to the background, and keep case rates among the campus community very low.
-A high vaccination rate among the entire Marist community will allow the campus to return to normal operations, with minimal to no restrictions on activities for vaccinated individuals.
+A high vaccination rate among the entire Marist community will allow the campus to return to and maintain normal operations, with minimal to no restrictions on activities.